pepivsky/CoffeeMachine/README.md

 ### Learning outcomes
 This project allows you to get a taste of Java.
 Practice working with classes, challenge yourself with loops and conditions, and get more confident in Java.

-### Puedes conocer el requerimiento al que este programa da solución consultando el archivo
+### Puedes conocer el requerimiento al que este programa da solución consultando el archivo "Descripcion.txt"

 #### Aprender en JetBrains Academy